Per interface counters

 sudo fcli commit

-After that you will be able to see per device / per interface traffic that way:
+After that, you will be able to see per-device / per-interface traffic:

 sudo fcli show interface_counters